SyedAsadRazaDevops/How-to-install-latest-version-compoer-for-Laravel-on-ubuntu/README.md

-# who-to-install-latest-version-compoer-on-ubuntu-
-Introduction:  In this quickstart guide, we’ll install Composer on an Ubuntu 20.04 server.
+## Introduction:  In this quickstart guide, we’ll install Composer on an Ubuntu 20.04 server.

 # TO INSTALL THE LATEST VERSION OF COMPOSER RUN THESE COMMMAND:

-Step 1 — Install Dependencies
+### Step 1 — Install Dependencies
  ```
 sudo apt update
 sudo apt install php-cli unzip
 ```
-Step 2 — Download and Install Composer
+###Step 2 — Download and Install Composer

 Make sure you’re in your home directory, then retrieve the Composer installer using curl:
 ```
 cd ~